micro-ROS/micro-ROS.github.io/_docs/tutorials/core/microxrcedds_rmw_configuration/index.md

 ### rmw-microxrcedds

-The RMW implementation for Micro XRCE-DDS (rmw-microxrcedds) uses static memory for allocating the resources associated with the `rcl` and `rclc` entities.
+rmw-microxrcedds uses static memory for allocating the resources associated with the `rcl` and `rclc` entities.
 This static memory is managed thanks to independent memory pools for each kind of entity.
 The size of these memory pools could be set through CMake flags, for example, the `RMW_UXRCE_MAX_PUBLISHERS` sets the size of the `rcl_publisher_t`'s pool memory.